Who is Sukhasiddhi?

 Stories of Sukhasiddhi from the Disciples of the Shangpa Lineage

 The faithful lord Khyungpo Naljor recalls how he went in search of her all over India.
 Sukhasiddhi did appear in a sandalwood forest one day.
 She was up in the sky at the height of about seven palm trees.
 She was surrounded by many Dakinis amid rainbow brilliance.
 The lord then made an offering of five hundred measures of gold to her.

 He begged her for pure instructions.
 He was promptly granted the four empowerments for the uncommon secret practices.
 She also gave him the Six Yogas secret practices, and the threefold oral instructions.
 Eventually, she gave him all the mother tantra instructions.
 It would make enlightenment possible in a matter of mere years or months.

 Khyungpo Naljor had four root processes.
 She bestowed all her empowerments without an exception.
 She showed more kindness to him in the end.
 That is when she gave him the oral instructions Lamas.
 They were Niguma, Rahula, Maitripa, and also Sukhasiddhi herself.
 Among them, he asserts that Sukhasiddhi had been the kindest.

 She showed her kindness in the beginning by prophesizing about his practice and attainments.
 She also acted as his tantric partner and was kind during the to put her empowerments into practice.
-He claims that she never left her and that he could always see her no matter where he went.
+He claims that she never left him and that he could always see her no matter where he went.

 Sukhasiddhi also got further praises from Lama Mokchokpa in Tibet.
 Sukhasiddhi had apparently appeared when he was practicing in Dingma.
 And she gave him numerous prophecies.
 He keeps these remembrances and feels inseparable from her.